How to Throw a Super Bowl Party

 You can throw a legendary Super Bowl party—even when you're only watching for the commercials.
 Here's what to do!

 It seems that the best parties in the winter all revolve around football.
 Even if you don’t love sports, fear not.
 Throwing a Super Bowl party can be just as fun for the host as it is for sports fans.
-Stock up on tailgate snacks and cozy cocktails and let’s get going!
+Stock up on tailgate snacks and slammin’ Super Bowl cocktails, light some Super Bowl candles and let’s get going!

 Do a Dip

 Cheesy dips are a staple of any legendary tailgate, and a Super Bowl party is no different.
-Look for a few creative recipes and chose one that is cheesy, one that is meaty, one that is spicy and one that is vegan to appease all the different taste preferences of your group.
+Look for a few creative recipes and choose one that is cheesy, one that is meaty, one that is spicy and one that is vegan to appease all the different taste preferences of your group.
+Look to these dip recipes for inspiration.

 Build a Snack Stadium

 To be the envy of all your friends (and the star of their Instagram stories) build yourself a snack stadium.
-Fill a few cardboard boxes or aluminum pans with all your favorite snacks.
+Fill a few cardboard boxes or aluminum pans with all your favorite snacks (including some of these healthy Super Bowl recipes, for a well-balanced selection).
 Make a field out of a frosted cake and place it in the center.
-Learn how to build your own with our step-by-step guide.
+Learn how to build a snack stadium with our step-by-step guide.

 Set the Scene

-Make your guests feel like they’re watching the game from the sideline with plenty of creative decorations.
-From AstroTurf coasters to helmet drink stirrers, decorating for your party can be just as fun as the party itself.
+Make your guests feel like they’re watching the game from the sidelines with plenty of creative decorations.
+From AstroTurf coasters to football drink stirrers to a festive concession stand sign, decorating for your party can be just as fun as the party itself.
 Decorate one half of the living room with one team’s colors, and the other half of the living room with the other team’s colors.
 Your guests can choose where they want to sit and cheer on their favorite team.

 The staple of any great sports viewing party is a tray of sticky, sweet and tangy chicken wings.
-Prepare a range of flavors from extra spicy to sweet and mild and have a few dipping sauces (like cool ranch or blue cheese) on the side.
+Prepare a range of flavors from extra spicy to sweet and mild and have a few dipping sauces (like ranch or blue cheese dressing) on the side.
 Wings are the perfect finger food, but be sure to have plenty of cocktail napkins ready for these fall off the bone, finger-licking goods!
+Everyone loves chili, why not look into hosting a cook-off for your party?

 Show Your Spirit